NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 The extent of the conservation area and the village envelope can be viewed on the Newton Solney web site click on to the Village Plan and follow the directions.

 There are a variety of village groupings some of which are related.
 The Parish Council (seven councillors) is the formal tier of local government.
-The Village Hall is a registered charity managed by a committee comprising elected and representative members.
-There are several village activities which are organised by elected committees – the recreation field, rifle club, horticultural society, bowling, badminton and tennis clubs, Tuesday Club, Life Class, Sports Club Art Club and Pilates class.
+The Village Hall is managed by an elected committee.
+There are several village activities which are organised by elected committees – the rifle club, horticultural society, Village in Bloom, bowling, badminton and tennis clubs, Tuesday Club, Life Class, Sports Club Art Club and Pilates class.
 Newton Solney has a branch of the Women’s Institute which holds regular meetings, usually in the Village Hall.
 The Newton Park housing development has a residents association.
 The two schools are Newton Solney C of E (Aided) Infants School and Bladon House School.
-A pre-school group also uses the “temporary” former school building on Trent Lane.
+A pre-school group also uses the new school building on Trent Lane.
 The Parish Church of St. Mary’s is the pastoral focal point for the village which is part of the United Benefice of Foremark and Repton with Newton Solney.

 There are three tiers of local government – Derbyshire County Council (DCC), South Derbyshire District Council (SDDC) and the Parish Council (PC).